 A rhythm shift

-Nomadic couple life: the challenges ahead
+Nomadic life as a couple: the challenges ahead

 For our part, the nomadic way of life is combined with the fact that we have embarked together on the adventure of entrepreneurship in parallel.
-So we had certainly already had the habit of spending 24/7 together during our round the world trip, but this time the situation is slightly different.
-Because despite the clichés posted on the networks, a large part of our time is spent working together.
+So we certainly already had the habit of spending 24/7 together during our round the world trip, but this time the situation is slightly different.
+Because despite the clichés posted on the social medias, a large part of our time is spent working together.